Generic Name: bimatoprost (bye-MAT-oh-prost)

 Important safety information:

-- Lumigan drops is for use in the eye only.
+- Lumigan drops are for use in the eye only.
 Do not get it in your nose or mouth.

 - Lumigan drops may make your eyes more sensitive to light.
 Use Lumigan drops with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.
 If your eyes become sensitive to light, wearing sunglasses may help.